BernzSed/axios-isomorphic-push/readme.md

 Push promises are a feature of HTTP/2.
 When requesting a webpage, the server can also promise to send other related files (like css, js, images, or even api calls) soon after, so the client doesn't have to request them.
 [More info](https://en.wikipedia.org/wiki/HTTP/2_Server_Push)

-## TODO
-- **IMPORTANT!** Use Node.js's new 'http2' module instead of 'spdy'.
-- Use FetchObserver and stream.write() to write data as it comes.
-(Or better yet, Stream readable.pipe(destination) )
-- If possible, instead of returning empty promises, fulfill promises on the server side and issue push_promises for any follow-up api calls that are made.
-- Create an example project and link to it from this readme.
-- Write example code that uses React context, for websites that don't use Redux.

 ## Example:

 Create an isomorphic React website.